TStesco/tstesco.github.io/_posts/2015-09-20-mars-hydroponics-hydrology.md

 </p>

 <div style="text-align: center;">
-{% include captioned-image.html url="finishedConstruction-min.jpg" description="Fig 1: Experimental mars hydroponic system" style="height: 500px;" %}
+{% include captioned-image.html url="finishedConstruction-min.jpg" description="Fig 1: Experimental mars hydroponic system" style="height: auto; width: auto; max-height: 700px;" %}
 </div>

 The system was rigged with internal sensors for: air temperature/humidity, water termperature, soil moisture, and three ultrasonic distance sensors for water level.
 The specifications for these sensors is presented in the table below.
 These sensors were controlled by an arduino-like microcontroller (analgous to the leonardo) which took readings from all 5 sensors every 2 seconds and printed the output to the serial port.
 The serial output was saved to a .csv file every half-hour (900 readings) on a data logging computer running Linux Ubuntu 14.04 and a serial port reading/.csv writing script in Processing which can be found on [Github][github].

 <div style="text-align: center;">
-{% include captioned-image.html url="marsHydroConstruction-min.png" description="Fig 2: Sensor wiring of Mars hydroponic system" style="height: 500px;" %}
+{% include captioned-image.html url="marsHydroConstruction-min.png" description="Fig 2: Sensor wiring of Mars hydroponic system" style="height: auto; width: auto; max-height: 700px;" %}
 </div>
 <span class="caption text-muted"><strong>Table 1: Sensor Specifications</strong></span>
 <table>